-Tamara Miller-Leeper earned her B.S.
-Degree in communication disorders from The Pennsylvania State University and her M.S. degree in speech-language pathology from IUP.
+Tamara Leeper earned her B.S.
+Degree in communication disorders from The Pennsylvania State University, her M.S. degree in speech-language pathology from IUP, and her SLP.D. from Rocky Mountain University of Health Professions.
 She joined the faculty in 2019 as a clinical supervisor.
-She holds a Commonwealth of Pennsylvania License, Pennsylvania Educational Specialist Certificate and a Certificate of Clinical Competency in speech-language pathology.
-Ms. Leeper has experience providing services in a variety of settings including acute care, outpatient rehab, skilled nursing, private practice and schools.
-She currently supervises advanced clinical practicum and teaches observation in communication disorders.
-Her areas of interest include pediatric articulation and language disorders, service delivery models in the school system and pragmatic language and executive functioning in clients with high functioning autism.
-She is currently pursuing her doctorate from Rocky Mountain University of Health Professions.
+Dr. Leeper has experience providing services in a variety of settings including acute care, outpatient rehab, skilled nursing, private practice, and schools.
+She brings specialized expertise in pediatric articulation and language disorders, and pragmatic language and executive functioning in clients with autism.
+Her current research is on articulation service delivery models in the schools.
+She currently supervises graduate treatment clinics and serves as the director of the IUP Labyrinth Center which provides support to college students with autism spectrum and related disorders. current research is on.
+Dr. Leeper holds a Commonwealth of Pennsylvania License, Pennsylvania Educational Specialist Certificate, and the ASHA Certificate of Clinical Competency in speech-language pathology.

 Lori Lombard received her M.S. degree in speech-language pathology from James Madison University and a Ph.D. in Communication Disorders from Penn State University.
 Dr. Lombard joined the IUP faculty in 2002, after serving as Assistant Professor in the Department of Otolaryngology and Associate Director of Speech Language Pathology at the University of Pittsburgh Medical Center.
 She is currently a full professor and graduate coordinator for the program.
 Dr. Lombard's research has focused on the development of an assessment technique for neuromuscular control of the larynx.
+Her current research is on building dedicated SLP simulation labs and simulation instructional design.
 Her areas of clinical expertise are in voice disorders and head and neck cancer rehabilitation.
 Dr. Lombard teaches courses in voice disorders, head and neck cancer rehabilitation, speech science, and anatomy & physiology.
 She received the Center for Teaching Excellence Award for Content Pedagogy in 2009.
 Dr. Lombard is ASHA certified in Speech-Language Pathology with clinical certificates in tracheoesophageal puncture management and accent reduction.

-Lisa Hammett Price received her M.S. degree in speech-language pathology from James Madison University and a Ph.D. in Communication Sciences and Disorders from the University of Georgia.
+Lisa Hammett Price received her M.S. degree in speech-language pathology from

+James Madison University and a Ph.D. in Communication Sciences and Disorders from the University of Georgia.
 Dr. Price spent 9 years working as an SLP in public and international schools using both pullout and collaborative and integrated service delivery models.
-Her research focuses on using book reading at home and in classrooms to facilitate language learning.
+Her research has focused on using book reading at home and in classrooms to facilitate language learning.
 This includes using books within parent-implemented treatment at home to increase treatment intensity for children with language disorders, and teacher-led book reading teach the language needed to learn the academic curriculum.
-Her recent research is on methods for building cultural competence in students to prepare them to provide services to a diverse patient population.
+Her current recent research is on methods for building cultural competence in students to prepare them to provide services for a diverse patient population.
 Dr. Price joined the faculty at IUP in 2007 and currently serves as program director.
-She has taught courses in language disorders, augmentative and alternative communication, research design and statistics, pediatric motor speech disorders, and autism.
-She has received a number of awards including the International Reading Association's Dina Feitelson Research award, the Ray Coppler Disability Awareness Award in 2017, and a Senate award for teaching excellence in 2017.
+She teaches courses in language development, augmentative and alternative communication, research design and evidence-based practice, pediatric speech and language disorders, and autism.
+She has received a number of awards including the International Reading Association's Dina Feitelson Research award, the Ray Coppler Disability Awareness Award, and the IUP Senate distinguished faculty award for teaching excellence in 2017.